mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   In `dex-k8s-authenticator` allow scopes to be configured, and drop the `offline_access` scope as it is not used.
 -   In `kube-oidc-proxy` enable token passthrough.
 -   In `dex`:
-    - improve the LDAP connector validation in Dex controller.
+    - Improve the LDAP connector validation in the Dex controller.
-    - fix an issue in dex addon which disallowed adding local users.
+    - Fix an issue in the dex addon which disallowed adding local users.
-    - use Dex controller v0.4.1, which includes the support for OIDC group claims.
+    - Use the Dex controller v0.4.1, which includes support for OIDC group claims.
-    - upgrade Dex to v2.22.0, which supports groups claims for OIDC connectors.
+    - Upgrade Dex to v2.22.0, which supports groups claims for OIDC connectors.
 -   Add logging to addon cleanup process so that addons are no longer silently deleted when disabled.

 #### Component version changes